 As 3D printing technology evolves, its impact on the healthcare field continues to experience exponential growth.
 From improving accessibility and availability of prosthetics to innovations in reconstructive surgery to the advent of patient-specific implants, advances in medicine since the inception of 3DP are truly spectacular!
 Combining the power of Stratasys FDM 3D printing technology – including the J750, Connex, and Fortus Series – with PolyJet Material, addresses the particular needs of healthcare professionals and magnifies the possibilities for a wide range of disciplines.

-This open panel discussion on 3DP technology for healthcare will include a presentation on up to the minute Medical Use Cases for hospitals and medical research from Michael Gaisford, Director of Marketing for Stratasys Medical Solutions.
-During the event, attendees will also have a chance to examine anatomical models printed on various 3DP machines, including the Stratasys J750 & Connex series.
-Along with the seminar, attendees will have the opportunity to have a first hand look at the on-site shared working space Fab@CIC, a hub for innovation and incubator for Boston’s tech start-ups.
+This open-panel discussion on 3DP technology for healthcare included a presentation on up-to-the-minute Medical Use Cases for hospitals and medical research from Michael Gaisford, Director of Marketing for Stratasys Medical Solutions.
+During the lively catered cocktail event, attendees also had a chance to examine anatomical models printed on various 3DP machines, including the Stratasys J750 & Connex series.

 Distinguished Guest Speaker:

 Chief of Pediatric Plastic Surgery and Director of the Craniofacial Program at Rhode Island Hospital/ Hasbro Children’s Hospital

 Dr. Woo is well known nationally for his utilization of 3DP for pediatric facial reconstruction – children with cleft and lip palates, and a wide array of cranial and facial deformities.
 He offered advice on best practices for developing a 3D printing program in a hospital setting, including how to set up a lab, necessary resources, and how to develop a business model.
 He also presented clinical examples of:

 • Tumor modeling